Communicating with Players

 You'll need to be able to communicate to your players for various reasons.
 Maybe you want to display a daily message, inform a player of a certain promotion, or send a player a token which they can use to retrieve their password.

-GameSparks offers you several ways to send messages to your players with incredible ease, flexibility, and customization:
+GameSparks offers you several ways to send messages to your players with incredible ease, flexibility, and customization.
+This tutorial explains the different ways you can communicate with your players:

 - Sockets.
 Messages can be sent to your players through sockets, so players only receive them once they're authenticated and in-game, which would be intercepted and outputted to the player using message listeners.